Creating To-Do Lists In WordPress

 Priority Labels

-This section lets you customize your labels for prioritizing highest, middle (normal) and lowest (low) items …
+This section lets you customize the labels for highest, middle and lowest (low) priority items …

-Items prioritized as “important” display in red in the lists and low priority items display in a lighter shade of grey …
+Items given the highest priority are colour-coded in red in your lists and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID